s1lvi0/deva4004/README.md

 ## Configuration

 The configuration is done via the Home Assistant UI where you can input the device's IP address, port, and the SNMP community for read operations.
+Is also available a custom lovelace card [deva4004_card](https://github.com/s1lvi0/deva4004_card/).

 **Required Information**: